These Colleges Don’t Make The Grade: The Universities That Just Aren’t Worth The Tuition

 Johnson University is located only 12 miles east of Knoxville, well placed into the suburbs of Tennessee.
 In their home town, Johnson University holds the status of a celebrity.
 However, the rest of the world is not that thrilled with this college.

 On average, students must pay around $89,800 for four-year education, while the return on investment is -$97,900.
 Students usually graduate within 4 to 6 years, at least 56% of them.
-This means that a considerable amount of students are coming out with an expensive diploma and little hope of paying their debt promptly.
+This means that a considerable number of students are coming out with an expensive diploma and little hope of promptly paying their debt.

 Return on Investment: -$98,600